RosettaCommons/documentation/scripting_documentation/Developing-for-the-Broker.md

 1. Doesn't make sense outside of an Environment
 2. The claiming associated with your mover--either the construction of FoldTree/AtomTree elements or the DoFs that need to be controlled--is best determined dynamically by the code at broker-time or should be read from a file.
-3. Your effector move (the code that actually changes the numbers in the AtomTree) cannot handle a MoveMap, and requires instead some other indicator (for example, the UniformRigidBodyMover likes a Jump number, not a MoveMap).
+3. Your effector move (the code that actually changes the numbers in the AtomTree) cannot handle a MoveMap, and requires instead some other indicator (for example, the UniformRigidBodyMover takes a Jump number, not a MoveMap).

 This is a bit more work (but not much!), but can produce some really elegant, flexible, user-friendly objects.
 Here's what you have to do:

 1. **Decide what needs claiming.** There are really only a couple of options that are even theoretically possible, and they fall in to two categories: DoFs and FoldTree elements.
 FoldTree elements are cuts, jumps, and new virtual residues.
 DoFs are basically the numbers that the FoldTree elements give rise to: jump RTs and torsional angles (and, in obscure cases, bond lengths and angles).
 In general, brokering should not add to the physical system represented by the simulation, but only change the way that system is represented (this is the reason only virtual residue addition is currently supported).
 2. **Couch your claiming needs as Claims.** Looking at the list of existing [[Claims|ClientMovers#ScriptCM]] both in this article and in protocols/environment/claims to determine which Claims best express those needs.
 3. **Implement `ClientMover::yield_claims`** to pass those claims to the Broker.
-4. **Implement `ClientMover::passport_updated`.** This method is called whenever the ClientMovers receives a new DofPassport, which contains all the information about which DoFs your ClientMovers is allowed to access.
+4. **Implement `ClientMover::passport_updated`.** This method is called whenever the ClientMovers receives a new `DofPassport`, which contains all the information about which DoFs your ClientMovers is allowed to access.
 Typically this hook is used to process the new passport and configure whichever data structure is used within the ClientMovers to track target DoFs (e.g. Jump number).
-A particularly useful method is DofPassport::render, which produces a MoveMap from a DofPassport.
+A particularly useful method is `DofPassport::render`, which produces a MoveMap from a `DofPassport`.
 4. **Implement ClientMovers::apply** correctly.
-Because the consensus Conformation inside the pose runs security checks to ensure your mover is allowed to move the DoFs it is trying to move, every ClientMovers must first authenticate using a [Resource Acquisition is Initialization](http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization) pattern.
-The ClientMovers instantiates an automatic (i.e. stack-allocated) DofUnlock as the first step in the apply function.
+Because the consensus Conformation inside the pose runs security checks to ensure your mover is allowed to move the DoFs it is trying to move, every [[ClientMover|ClientMovers]] must first authenticate using a [Resource Acquisition is Initialization](http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization) pattern.
+The [[ClientMovers]] instantiates an automatic (i.e. stack-allocated) `DofUnlock` as the first step in the apply function.
 It is almost always sufficient to simply cut and paste the following line (if the incoming Pose's name is "pose"):

     ```
     DofUnlock activation( pose.conformation(), passport() );
     ```

     It is absolutely crucial that the object be _named_, even if it never gets used, as it will be compiled out completely otherwise.
-This has tripped up the author nearly every time he wrote a new ClientMover.
+This has tripped up the author nearly every time he wrote a new [[ClientMover|ClientMovers]].

-5. **Profit!** Add your new mover to an environment, and begin mixing and matching with other ClientMover.
+5. **Profit!** Add your new mover to an environment, and begin mixing and matching with other [[ClientMover|ClientMovers]].

-In general, ClientMovers are only a few hundred lines (at time of this writing, FragmentCM.cc is 244 lines, UniformRigidBodyCM is 175 lines), especially if they contain an existing mover that is responsible for the heavy-lifting in actually performing the numerical manipulations associated with the move.
+In general, [[ClientMovers]] are only a few hundred lines (at time of this writing, FragmentCM.cc is 244 lines, UniformRigidBodyCM.cc is 175 lines), especially if they contain an existing mover that is responsible for the heavy-lifting in actually performing the numerical manipulations associated with the move.

 ### Specialized features